DePINNetwork/dcrypt/docs/kem/README.md

 This crate provides implementations for both traditional (classical) KEMs and post-quantum KEMs.

-**Note on Current Status:** Many of the KEM implementations in the provided codebase snapshot are placeholders or skeletons.
+**Note on Current Status:** While the ECDH-based KEMs (`EcdhP256`, `EcdhP384`, `EcdhP521`) are described with significant implementation detail (using compressed points and specific KDFs), many other KEMs listed (RSA, DH, and PQC KEMs like Kyber, NTRU, Saber, McEliece) are currently placeholders in the codebase snapshot.
 They define the necessary structs and implement the `api::Kem` trait with dummy logic, indicating the intended structure rather than full cryptographic functionality.
-The documentation below reflects this by outlining the intended algorithm and its structure.

 ## Core Trait